Fowling (sport): Layout and equipment

 Fowling matches are played with two wooden platforms, 20 bowling pins, and a regulation-size football.

 The lane surface shall be a 42 × 96 in rectangle constructed of half-inch plywood fastened to a 2-inch × 4-inch wood frame edge.
 For ease of transportation, lanes made of two 42 × 48 in plywood boards may also be used as long as they are correctly fastened together during tournament play.
 AFA-sanctioned tournaments should only be played on wooden fowling lanes due to significant variance in play for different surface materials.
 Each game consists of two lanes placed 32 ft apart between the front edge of the lanes, facing each other.
 It is recommended that adjacent lanes be spaced at least 15 feet apart from each other.

 Bowling pins should be of standard regulation size and weight and arranged in the standard, triangular bowling pin formation with equidistant 12-inch spacing between each pin from center to center.

 Footballs must meet pro or college regulation size and weight standards for tournament play.
 Footballs should also be inflated to regulation pressure to avoid deflate-gate situations.

+Competitions

+The sport has grown significantly since its inception, with annual tournaments such as Super Fowl, featuring participants from over 32 states and multiple countries competing for the Golden Fowl trophy.